ansys/pyansys-dev-guide/doc/source/coding-style/formatting-tools.rst

     The `pre-commit.ci`_ tool is not available for private repositories.

-From the PyAnsys ecosystem, we strongly recommend using the `pre-commit.ci`_ tool in your project.
+From the PyAnsys ecosystem, it is strongly recommended to use the `pre-commit.ci`_ tool in your project.
 It is a great way to ensure that your code is compliant with the code style guidelines of the PyAnsys ecosystem.

 Using ``pre-commit.ci`` with conventional commits